graylog-labs/graylog-plugin-archetype/README.md

 ## Development

-For running the locally built and installed Maven archetype you will have to add the `-DarchetypeCatalog=local` parameter.
+For running the locally built and installed Maven archetype you will have to clone this repository and run `mvn install` to install it locally.

+Once the package is locally installed, go to the location where you want to generate the plugin, and run the `archetype:generate` maven task as before, but adding the `-DarchetypeCatalog=local` parameter.
 Otherwise Maven tries to fetch the Maven archetype from the remote repository (i. e.
 Maven Central).

 ```